The acronym GDPR stands for "General Data Protection Regulation".

 Be transparent regarding the consent of personal data

 The first trick is of course to respect all these prerequisites.
-And this requires first of all transparency in the collection and consent of the participants' personal data.
+And this first requires transparency in the collection and consent of the participants' personal data.

 Namely, there are several risks and sanctions incurred for companies that do not comply with the GDPR.

-Therefore, it is necessary to be precise concerning the opt-in.
+Therefore, it is essential to be precise concerning the opt-in.

 In data collection, opt-in is a lever by which the person voluntarily decides to give you permission to contact him or her.